thomasneirynck/chopchop.js/README.md

 ##3. animationFrame##

+A polyfill for all the requestAnimationFrame implementations (firefoz, chrome,ie, safari, opera).

+Inspired by Erik Moller's [shim](http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating).

+Some slight improvements include:

-A polyfill for different vendor's animationFrame (moz, webkit,...).
-Inspired by Erik Moller's [shim](http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating), with some slight improvements to the core logic.
-The fallback implementation based on setTimeout, will correctly group frame-request callbacks together, and call them in a single 'frame'.
+    1. The fallback implementation based on setTimeout, will correctly group consecutive frame-requests together, and call them in a single 'frame'.
 This is the same behaviour as the native implementations.

-IT also includes a frame-rate display.
-This is convenient.
+    (of course, this only occurs when these requests follow each other very shortly).
+    2. a polyfill for cancelAnimationFrame
+    3. a framerate line chart you can add to your webpage (easy for debugging).

 ###.requestAnimationFrame(callback,[domNode])###

 Invokes the callback.
-Usually, the callback would contain some rendering code, for example code that draws on a canvas.
+Usually, the callback would contain some rendering code (e.g. drawing to a HTML5 canvas).

+The return is a handle for that frame.

     define(['path/to/animationFrame'],function(animationFrame){

+        //example 1: a simple paint loop
         (function render(){
-            animationFrame(render);
+            animationFrame.requestAnimationFrame(render);
             ... draw something to a canvas here ...
         }();

+        //example 2: consecutive frame request are batched together. var id1,id2;
+        animationFrame.requestAnimationFrame(function(id){
+            id1 = id;
         });
+        animationFrame.requestAnimationFrame(function(id){
+            id2 = id;
+        });
+        //id1 === id2

+    });

+###.cancelAnimationFrame(handle)###

+Cancels the request.

+        var handle = animationFrame.requestAnimationFrame(function(){
+            //this will never execute, since the frame is immediately cancelled.
+        });
+        animationFrame.cancelAnimationFrame(handle);

 ###?fps=show###